dineshreddynaredla/react-book-repo/patterns/hooks.md

 ```
 The interesting part above is the second argument `[selected]`.
 This is us looking at the `selected` variable and let ourselves be notified of changes, if a change happens to `selected` then we will run our `useEffect` function.

+Now, try hitting the bottom button and you will see `setSelected` being invoked which trigger `useEffect` because we are watching it.